Max Richter: Film and television work

+In November 2024, Richter was a guest on BBC's Later... with Jools Holland.

-Ballet, opera and stage works
+Ballet, opera, and stage works

 Richter wrote the score to Infra as part of a Royal Ballet-commissioned collaboration with choreographer Wayne McGregor and artist Julian Opie.
 The production was staged at the Royal Opera House in London in 2008.
 In 2011, Richter composed a chamber opera based on neuroscientist David Eagleman's book Sum: Forty Tales from the Afterlives.
 The opera was choreographed by Wayne McGregor and premiered at the Royal Opera House Linbury Studio Theatre in 2012.
 The piece received positive reviews, with London's Evening Standard saying "[it] fits together rather beautifully".
 Their collaboration continued in April 2014 with Wayne McGregor's 'Kairos'; a ballet set to Richter's recomposition of the Four Seasons and part of a collaborative program involving three different choreographers titled 'Notations' with Ballett Zürich.
 In 2015 Richter and McGregor collaborated again on a new full-length ballet, Woolf Works, inspired by three novels by Virginia Woolf.

-Crystal Pite has also choreographed a ballet to Richter's Vivaldi Recomposed, titled The Seasons' Canon, which premiered at the Opera National de Paris in 2016.
+Crystal Pite has also choreographed a ballet to Richter's Vivaldi Recomposed, titled The Seasons' Canon, which premiered at the Opéra National de Paris in 2016.
 Sol Leon and Paul Lightfoot choreographed a piece to Richter's "Exiles" for the Nederlands Dans Theater.

 In 2012/13, Richter contributed music to The National Theatre of Scotland's production of Macbeth, starring Alan Cumming.
 The play opened at New York's Lincoln Centre and subsequently moved to Broadway.
 The company had previously used Richter's "Last Days" in their acclaimed production of Black Watch.

+Richter worked on a project based on Samuel Barber's Adagio for Strings and Antonio Vivaldi's The Four Seasons and made a ballet with artist Idris Khan.

 Richter was called upon again by past collaborator Wayne McGregor to score and produce an adaptation of Margaret Atwood's MaddAddam trilogy commissioned by the National Ballet of Canada and The Royal Ballet in 2022, wherein his orchestral and electronically produced compositions, both alone and together, help to realize Atwood's dystopian vision.